freerange/pair-programming-presentation/presentation.md

 ---

-## I found my last pairing session very "painful"
+## I found my last pairing session hard work

 * Be patient - pairing is a skill which takes time to learn
 * Decide to try a new tactic